Rising bubbles draw surface patterns: a numerical study: Introduction

 Despite the likelihood that such phenomenon has been observed since very early times, the literature on it is limited.
 The first article on this specific topic appears to be \citet{Yoshikawa2010}, where the authors conducted an experimental investigation of the surface bubble patterns as an analogy to the regular leaf arrangement in the context of phyllotaxis study (see, e.g., Ref.~\citep{Douady1992}).
 A phenomenological model was later developed by the same research group\citep{Yoshikawa2012}.
 These two papers acknowledge the importance of bubble-bubble interactions and flow advection.
-Nevertheless, the mechanisms by which these factors contribute to pattern formation require further elucidation.
-In this paper, we revisit these regular surface patterns ``drawn'' by rising bubbles from a numerical perspective, aiming to gain a deeper understanding of the essential underlying mechanism of this self-organized phenomenon.
+Nevertheless, the way in which these factors contribute to pattern formation require further elucidation.
+In this paper, we revisit these regular surface patterns ``drawn'' by rising bubbles from a numerical perspective, aiming to gain a deeper understanding of the essential underlying physics of this self-organized phenomenon.

-The rest of the paper is arranged as follows: Section~\ref{sec:numerical} describes the numerical setup of the simulations, followed by section~\ref{sec:result}, where the results are presented and discussed.
-Section~\ref{sec:theory} provides more theoretical considerations.
+The rest of the paper is arranged as follows: Section~\ref{sec:numerical} describes the numerical setup of the simulations.
+This is followed by section~\ref{sec:result}, where the numerical results are presented and discussed.
+We further propose a heuristic model in section~\ref{sec:theory}.
 A summary is given in section~\ref{sec:conclusion}.